arnaudnatal/State_of_NEEMSIS_Research/README.md

 ## Projects

 - **The curse of having a job.
 Threats on female employment in a context of rising patriarcal norms**.
 Using NEEMSIS-2, Di Santolo, Guérin, and Mouchel (corresponding author).
 - **Intra-household inequality and recourse to debt**.
 Using NEEMSIS-3, Di Santolo and Natal (corresponding author) want to study the effects of intra-household inequalities in consumption and income on household/individual debt (recourse, burden).
 - **The Ties That Bind: Lender-Borrower Relationships and Indebtedness in Rural South India**.
 Using NEEMSIS-2, Girollet and Natal (corresponding author) want to study the effects of lender-borrower relationships on loan characteristics (price, repayment difficulties, services associated with loans).
 - **The Role of Networks in Labor Market Segmentation**.
 Using NEEMSIS-2, Mouchel (corresponding author) wants to.
 - **The Financial Burden of Education in Rural South India**.
 Using NEEMSIS-3, Natal (corresponding author) wants to study the financialisation/commodification of education: How much does education cost?
 How do families finance it?
 What are the effects on family debt?
 What are the effects in terms of well-being?
 <ins>Collaboration:</ins> Guérin, Nordman
 - **Stability Over Time of the Locus of Control**.
 Using NEEMSIS-2 and NEEMSIS-3, in a short paper, Natal (corresponding author) wants to examine the stability of the locus of control over time.
 Conduct regressions to examine the explanatory factors of change.
 Possibly conduct a PSM with the effects of COVID.
 <ins>Collaboration:</ins> Nordman
 - **Household Indebtedness Landscape: Evolution between 2010 and 2025**.
 Using RUME to NEEMSIS-3, Natal (corresponding author) wants to conduct a loan-level MCA to look at the transformation of debt practices since 2010.
 Try to extract household-level variables to do econometrics and look at the determinants of financial vulnerability.
 <ins>Collaboration:</ins> Guérin, Michiels?

 # Conclusion

+- Few researchers have requested access to the data.
+- 46 ouputs were produced, including 16 journal articles, 1 book and 6 dissertations.
+- Debt is the most common topic (60\% of the papers), then employment (30%), and gender (25%).
+- All published papers using RUME and NEEMSIS data account for 430 citations.
+- 5 papers are currently submitted, 4 are ongoing and 7 are in project.

+> Topics such as **Agriculture**, **Migration**, and **Education** have been understudied and <ins>should be studied in the future</ins>.

 # Bibliography